Skip to main content

 Superintendence

 However, that is only part of our superintendence work.
-We’re really keen to talk to and visit library services who are at an early stage in considering changes (or are in the process of making changes) to their library service provision.
+We are really keen to talk to and visit library services who are at an early stage in considering changes (or are in the process of making changes) to their library service provision.
 This helps us understand what’s happening but also provides opportunities for councils to ask us questions.
-Sometimes we meet councils because they have contacted us; but other times we pick up the phone to talk to them because we’ve heard they’re planning changes, that a consultation is underway or being planned or that a new strategy has been published.
+Sometimes we meet councils because they have contacted us; but other times we pick up the phone to talk to them because we’ve heard they’re planning changes, that a consultation is underway or being planned, or that a new strategy has been published.

 Photo of the inside of a library with a spiral staircase